Some of Our

 Just a Few of Our

-Two or more of our premium finches are included with each of our packages.
+We include two or more premium finches for each aviary lease.
 For an extra charge, additional premium birds may be substituted in any package and are guaranteed so long as Serenity is providing service for your aviary.
 Ask a representative for more details.
 Finch packages based on availability.

 The Green Singer finch is a resident breeder in Africa, south of the Sahara Desert.
 Its habitat is open woodland and cultivation.
 It nests in trees, laying two to four eggs in a compact cup nest.

 The adult male has a green back and brown wings and tail.
 The underparts and rump are yellow, and the head is yellow with a gray crown and nape and a black malar stripe.

 The female is similar, but with a weaker head pattern and duller underparts.
 Juveniles are grayer than the female, especially on the head.

 The red avadavat, red munia, or Strawberry Finch (Amandava amandava) is a sparrow-sized bird of the family Estrildidae.

 It is found in the open fields and grasslands of tropical Asia and is popular as a cage bird due to the colorful plumage of the males in their breeding season.
 It breeds in the Indian Subcontinent in the monsoon season.

 The beautiful Australian Shaft-Tail Finch has a silver-grey head with a rosy-brown body and a black mask from beaks to eyes.
 Averaging 5–6 inches long, these are hardy birds that get along well with other finch species.